MykeChidi/vulnradar/Readme.md

 ## Legal Disclaimer

 This tool is intended for authorized security testing only.
-Users must:
+Users are required to:
 - Obtain proper written authorization before scanning any systems
 - Comply with all applicable laws and regulations
 - Use responsibly and ethically

-The author(s) assume no liability for misuse of this software.